6 Foods I Recommend Eating Every Day For A Long Life: A Doctor Explains

-So as the list of foods I tried to fit into my daily diet grew, I decided to make a checklist, Dr. Greger’s Daily Dozen.
-Here are six of them:
+So as the list of foods I tried to fit into my daily diet grew, I decided to make a checklist.
+Here are six I try and eat daily:

 A serving of berries is a half cup of fresh or frozen, or a quarter cup of dried.
 While biologically speaking, avocados, bananas, and even watermelons are technically berries, I'm using the colloquial term for any small edible fruit, which is why I include kumquats and grapes (and raisins) in this category, as well as fruits that are typically thought of as berries but aren't technically, such as blackberries, cherries, mulberries, raspberries, and strawberries.

 Common cruciferous vegetables include broccoli, cabbage, collards, and kale.
 I recommend at least one serving a day (typically a half cup) and at least two additional servings of greens a day, cruciferous or otherwise.

 Everyone should try to incorporate 1 tablespoon of ground flaxseeds into his or her daily diet, in addition to a serving of nuts or other seeds.
 A quarter cup of nuts is considered a serving, or 2 tablespoons of nut or seed butters, including peanut butter.
 (Chestnuts and coconuts don't nutritionally count as nuts.)

 A serving of whole grains can be considered a half cup of hot cereal such as oatmeal, cooked grain such as rice (including the "pseudograins" amaranth, buckwheat, and quinoa), cooked pasta, or corn kernels; a cup of ready-to-eat (cold) cereal; one tortilla or slice of bread; half a bagel or English muffin; or 3 cups of popped popcorn.

 How to make the checklist work for you.